 VACANT AND ABANDONED PROPERTIES

-In the summer of 2016, the City of Columbus in partnership with the Franklin County Land Bank - Central Ohio Community Improvement Corporation (COCIC) - was awarded an additional $12 million in demolition funds from the NIP grant.
-Along with additional Capital Improvement Funds from the City, the combined Land Banks are dedicated to a second phase of the VAP initiative to continue through 2019.
+In the summer of 2016, the Franklin County Land Bank aka the Central Ohio Community Improvement Corporation (COCIC), in partnership with the City of Columbus, was awarded up to $20 million in demolition funds from the NIP grant.
+Along with additional Capital Improvement Funds from the City, the combined Land Banks are dedicated to a second phase of the VAP initiative to continue through 2020.

 Elements of the initiative include:

-The City and COCIC will invest over $12 million over the next three years to continue the momentum to demolish vacant and abandoned properties in Columbus.
-Properties commonly identified for removal are those in poor condition acquired by the land banks through property tax foreclosure or donation.
-Other demolitions may occur by an order from the Franklin County Environmental Court or from an unsafe order from the Columbus Building Department.
-These properties have been identified as a hazard to the health, safety and welfare of neighborhoods.
+The City and COCIC have invested almost $20 million from 2016-2020 to demolish vacant and abandoned properties in Columbus and Central Ohio.
+Properties commonly identified for removal are those in poor condition acquired by the land banks through property tax foreclosure, forfeiture, or donation.
+Other demolitions may occur by an order from the Franklin County Environmental Court or from an emergency order from the City of Columbus Building Department.
+These properties have been identified as a hazard to the health, safety, and welfare of neighborhoods.

-Of the 900 structures removed under phase one of VAP, 145 of them have been resold to a neighbor and 110 have been resold to developers.
+Of the 900 structures removed under Phase One of VAP, 145 of them have been resold to a neighbor and 110 have been resold to developers as of 2016.
 Additionally from 2012 to 2015, the City Land Bank was able to preserve over 300 previously vacant and abandoned structures by selling them for renovation.